 I have tried to illustrate their places in history, both good and bad.
 I tell of their accomplishments, resilience and courage in the light of their day, but I don’t ignore their darker sides regardless of how unsavory their role or how dark the deed.
 Changing norms and social evolution create a lens that must be acknowledged in order to see clearly into the past with wisdom and acceptance and without glorification or endorsement.

 All charts and data are hosted on ancestry.com.
 Photos are hosted on my photo website.
 Please contact me to request the password gain access to the photos and trees.

 THANK YOU to everyone through the years who has helped me, provided research, comments and photos.
 This is a family project, and I appreciate every bit of help.

 I NEED YOUR HELP: Please visit the photo albums and help me identify/caption them.
 Anything that is missing or wrong anywhere, please let me know.

 Feel free to comment on anything.
 All input is greatly appreciated.

 Weiler/Wagner is my mother’s side.

 The Wagners and Weilers came from Germany and Switzerland during the 1800s.
 They came from small villages, and were mostly farmers, shoemakers, school teachers and blacksmiths.
 Despite generations of history in the same place, they came to America for land and freedom.
-They settled in Pennsylvania, Illinois, Missouri and Indiana, and were pioneers in Kansas before it was even a state.
+They settled in Pennsylvania, Illinois, Missouri and Indiana, and were pioneers in Kansas in the midst of Bleeding Kansas and statehood.
 Several fought in the Civil War on the Union side, fighting for the abolition of slavery.
 It’s a cross between Little House on the Prairie and Ken Burns’ Civil War.